Hostile Takeover

 And that would be the fuzziness Uzi felt — the curious sensation of recursive memory access, reliving the memory of drone remembering something they no longer truly recall.

-J passed a few other drones walking the halls.
+A few other drones walked the halls.
 The other drones stare blankly ahead, hurrying to their next assignment.
 If they glanced J’s way, it’s nothing but reflexively processing the arrival of a new stimulus.
 None of them wave or acknowledge her.

 J could only frown.
 But before long, J found herself in a grand room, larger than Tessa’s.
 Guns hang from the walls, rifles and shotguns, with a silver revolver nearest to the door.
 All were arranged to point toward the preserved head of a deer hanging centermost.